emanb29/LiberChat/liberchat-spec.md

 ## 3.3.
 Responses

-Responses MAY only be issued by the server, and generally communicate server-supplied information or control information.
+Responses MUST only be issued by the server, and generally communicate server-supplied information or control information.

 ## 4. Protocol